 Consider an ARM

 Most Americans get a 30 year fixed mortgage, but if you have bad credit, you may want to look at other options.
 You can get a five year ARM.
 This means you will have a lower fixed rate for the first five years, and then the rate can adjust.
+In many instances a 5-year ARM will produce a favorable housing payment with a poor credit mortgage and that gives the borrower almost 60-months to improve their credit rating and refinance into better terms with a fixed interest rate for 10, 15 or 30-years.

 You should use that five years to get your credit in order, and the sooner the better.
 There is no way to be certain how high rates will climb in the next few years.
 There could greater economic activity under a business friendly Trump administration, which could drive prices and rates higher.
 This is a largely good for the economy as a whole, but you would need to pay a higher rate.